g-viera/quantification/content/sets/operations/article.md

 title: Set Operations
 date: 7 May 2025
 author: Gabriel Viera
+preview:
-preview: "An article about set operations"
+    An article about set operations
 ---

 ## Overview